 If you think there might be twins, even if you can find only one heartbeat, get medical help.
-At a medical center or hospital, someone can use a sonogram (see page 438) to see if there are twins.
+At a medical center or hospital, a sonogram (see page 438) can see if there are twins.

 Because twin births are often more difficult or dangerous than single births, they are safer in a medical center.
 Since twins are more likely to be born early, the mother should try to have transportation ready at all times after the 6th month.
 If the medical center is far away, the mother may wish to move closer in the last months of pregnancy.
-Be sure to have a plan for how to get help in an emergency (see page 106).
+Make a plan for how to get help in an emergency (see page 106).